 Mindfulness-Based Stress Reduction

 In recent years, many addiction specialists have begun to implement alternative therapies into client treatment programs.
-One of the most popular approaches these days is Mindfulness-based Stress Reduction and it works by healing trauma and reducing mental distress associated with addiction.
+One of the most popular approaches these days is Mindfulness-based Stress Reduction (MBSR) and it works by healing trauma and reducing mental distress associated with addiction.

 What is MBSR?